shenpeg/Errandly/67443-sprint3/README.md

 This branch demonstrates extra functionality that our team will need for our project.
 Location functionality utilizes Apple's [CoreLocation Framework](https://developer.apple.com/documentation/corelocation).
 This includes:
 - Redirecting to iMessages with a custom message that can be sent to a given phone number
-  - Note that sending messages does NOT work on the simulator
+  - Note that sending messages does NOT work on the simulator, only redirection to iMessage is demoed
 - Getting the user's current location
 - Redirecting the user to the app's settings in Settings to change location preferences
-  - Note that in XCode 15 on an iPhone 15 Pro (simulator), opening settings with cause it to crash
+  - Note that in XCode 15 on an iPhone 15 Pro (simulator), opening settings would cause it to crash
 - Calculating distances between 2 locations
 - Searching locations with autocomplete and natural input (ex: can search 'Carnegie Mellon University' or an address)